 It is likely that there will also be an increase in co-insurance, particularly for the primary-layer insurers.
 Historically, insurers have written risk at 100% for the primary limits of £2m to £3m.
 However, as insurers are required to reduce their exposure, it is likely they will partner up to share the risk.
 Obviously, this will reduce their earnings, but it will also minimise their losses amid Brexit uncertainty and the lead-up to a potential economic downturn (which has previously meant an increase in claims).
 The days of insurers writing £10m primary layers have come to an end, at least for the foreseeable future.

-Expect to see stand-alone cyber policies becoming a standard requirement in addition to PI insurance.
+Expect to see stand-alone cyber policies becoming a standard requirement in addition to PII.
 The timing in this respect has been unfortunate; the increase in cyberattacks is a hot topic on all media platforms, at a time when insurers are becoming increasingly risk-averse.
 Again, this has already been introduced by some insurers and is more likely to gather momentum as a standard requirement than fizzle out.

 Approaching the changing market